CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/use_vscode.md

 ![Tests](./images/tests.png)

 !!!
 Bug "No tests available?"
-    If the testing interface is not showing any tests, load up the ['UI and All' Pytest Dependency](#pytest-dependencies) task hit the reload tests button.
+    If the testing interface is not showing any tests, load up the ['UI and All' Pytest Dependency](#pytest-dependencies) task and hit the "Reload tests" button.